benhuson/compact-taxonomy-checkboxes/readme.txt

 Donate link: http://www.benhuson.co.uk/donate/
 Tags: ui, taxonomy, taxonomies, category, categories, checkboxes, admin, edit Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.4.2
-Stable tag: 1.0
+Stable tag: 1.1
+License: GPLv2

-Collapse and reduce the height of hierarchical category and taxonomy panels in the WordPress admin.
+Collapse and reduce the height of hierarchical category and taxonomy panels in the WordPress admin (not needed for WordPress 3.5+).

 == Description ==

+> *This plugin in only required for versions prior to WordPress 3.5*

-Collapse and reduce the height of hierarchical category and taxonomy panels in the WordPress admin.
+This plugin collapses and reduces the height of hierarchical category and taxonomy panels in the WordPress admin.

-It's always bugged me that when editing a post the categories panel takes up so much height if you only have a few categories.
-This is also the same for custom hierarchical taxonomies.
+It always bugged me that when editing a post the categories panel took up so much height if you only had a few categories.
+This was also the same for custom hierarchical taxonomies.

 This plugin just adds a couple of styles to your admin to override this and collapse that space.

-I have created a patch for this which will at some point hopefully make it into WordPress core.
-You can [follow the progress of the patch here](http://core.trac.wordpress.org/ticket/15925).
+I created an initial patch for this which, with contributions from other WordPress developers, was included in WordPress 3.5.
+You can [see the patch here...](http://core.trac.wordpress.org/ticket/15925)

-In the meantime, you can install this plugin...

 == Installation ==